Ben Greenman

-Ben Greenman (born September 28, 1969) is a novelist and magazine journalist who has written more than twenty fiction and non-fiction books, including collaborations with pop-music artists like Questlove, George Clinton, Brian Wilson, Gene Simmons, and others.
+Ben Greenman (born September 28, 1969) is an American novelist, magazine journalist, and publisher who has written nearly thirty fiction and non-fiction books, including collaborations with pop-music artists like Questlove, George Clinton, Brian Wilson, Gene Simmons, Steven Van Zandt, Sly Stone, and others.
+His books have been translated into many other languages, including Italian, Japanese, Dutch, Spanish, and more.
 From 2000 to 2014, he was an editor at The New Yorker.
+He now serves as executive editor of Auwa Books, an imprint founded by Questlove in collaboration with Farrar, Straus and Giroux.

+Early life

+Greenman was born in Chicago, Illinois, to Richard Greenman, an academic physician, and Bernadine Heller-Greenman, an art history professor.
+He has two younger brothers, Aaron and Josh.
+He lived briefly in Mountain View, California, and was raised in Miami, where he graduated from Miami Palmetto Senior High School in 1986.
+He attended Yale University, where he graduated summa cum laude in 1990.
+After working at Miami New Times, Greenman enrolled in a Ph.D. program in literature at Northwestern University but left after earning his master's degree.
+He moved to New York City and worked for a variety of book packagers, publishers, and magazines, including Michael Wolff & Company and Yahoo!
+Internet Life.
+In 2000, he went to work at The New Yorker, where he was an editor until 2014.

 Books

 In 2001 McSweeneys published Greenman's debut, Superbad, a collection of humor pieces and serious short fiction that included several satirical musicals.
 It has the same title as, but not the same contents as, the popular teen comedy; Greenman engaged in a fake feud with Seth Rogen over the title.
 The book's cover art was a painting by the artist Mark Tansey.
 Greenman's next book, Superworse, the Novel: A Remix of Superbad, was published in 2004 by Soft Skull, an independent Brooklyn publisher.
 It refashioned the book into a novel that was overseen and edited by a man named Laurence Once.
 Kirkus called it "something extraordinary."

 In 2007, Macadam/Cage published Greenman's second collection of stories.
 It was selected by Barnes & Noble for its Discover Great Writers series, and included both comic work and more serious stories like "In the Air Room," which fictionalized the famous controversy over James McNeill Whistler and the Peacock Room.
 Elizabeth Gold, writing on SFGate, said that "the best of the stories in this collection are more than funny."